Suicide: Definitions

 Suicide, derived from Latin suicidium, is "the act of taking one's own life".
 Attempted suicide, or non-fatal suicidal behavior, amounts to self-injury with at least some desire to end one's life that does not result in death.
 Assisted suicide occurs when one individual helps another bring about their own death indirectly by providing either advice or the means to the end.
 Euthanasia, more specifically voluntary euthanasia, is where another person takes a more active role in bringing about a person's death.

 Suicidal ideation is thoughts of ending one's life but not taking any active efforts to do so.
 It may or may not involve exact planning or intent.
 Suicidality is defined as "the risk of suicide, usually indicated by suicidal ideation or intent, especially as evident in the presence of a well-elaborated suicidal plan."

 In a murder–suicide (or homicide–suicide), the individual aims at taking the lives of others at the same time.
 A special case of this is extended suicide, where the murder is motivated by seeing the murdered persons as an extension of their self.
 Suicide in which the reason is that the person feels that they are not part of society is known as egoistic suicide.

 The Centre for Suicide Prevention in Canada found that the normal verb in scholarly research and journalism for the act of suicide was commit, and argued for destigmatizing terminology related to suicide; in 2011, they published an article calling for changing the language used around suicide entitled "Suicide and language: Why we shouldn't use the 'C' word".
 The American Psychological Association lists "committed suicide" as a term to avoid because it "frame[s] suicide as a crime."
 Some advocacy groups recommend using the terms took his/her own life, died by suicide, or killed him/herself instead of committed suicide.
 The Associated Press Stylebook recommends avoiding "committed suicide" except in direct quotes from authorities.
 The Guardian and Observer style guides deprecate the use of "committed", as does CNN.
 Opponents of commit argue that it implies that suicide is criminal, sinful, or morally wrong.

+Suicide may involve more than one method or result in unintended secondary trauma, such as in the case of complex and complicated suicides.
+Complex suicides involve the use of more than one method either simultaneously or successively; a rare type that may be further decomposed into secondary (i.e., a succeeding method spontaneously used after the principal is perceived to have failed to prevent pain or suffering) or primary (i.e., a succeeding method initiated after the principal is perceived to have failed) types.
+Complicated suicide describes a poorly understood process that results in secondary unintentional trauma as a result of using a single method.